-You may have heard about using ND filters for iPhone video, but there are many different ND filters available in different sizes, densities, types and prices.
-It is easy to be overwhelmed by choice, so I’ve put together some information to hopefully make it easier.
+There are many different ND filters available in different sizes, densities, types and prices.
+Some are specifically made for phone cameras, and some are standard round photographic filters that will need an adapter.
+It’s easy to be overwhelmed by choice, so I’ve put together this information to make it easier.

 IR Pollution and Color Shift

-However, camera sensors don’t just pick up visible light, they can also pick up invisible light, especially infra red or IR.
-Infra red light is emitted by many light sources, primarily the sun, and so most camera manufacturers build IR filtration into their cameras.
+Camera image sensors are sensitive to more than just visible light.
+They can also pick up invisible light, especially infra red.
+Infra red light is emitted by many light sources, including the sun.
+Most camera manufacturers build IR filtration into their cameras, but some don’t.